 Moreover, these refunded premiums typically aren’t subject to taxes, making this option advantageous for those in higher tax brackets.

-Return of premium life insurance example
+Return of premium life insurance analysis

 ROP Life Insurance Quotes